Josiebeepboop/stock-analysis/README.md

     Columns("B").AutoFit
 ```

-After reorganization, we were able to remove all the redundancies:
+   * After reorganization, we were able to remove this redundancy.
+We now only activate the output sheet once at the end of the code:

 ```
     'Formatting
     Worksheets("AllStocksAnalysis").Activate
     Range("A1").Value = "All Stocks (" + yearValue + ")"